bashybaranaba/foliohouse/README.md

 - Filecoin VM: A runtime environment for smart contracts on the Filecoin network that brings user programmability to Filecoin
 - Web3 Storage: A service that stores data redundantly across multiple Filecoin miners and the public IPFS network, provides information about where the data is stored and retrieves data by CID.

-### Licence
+### License
 - MIT

 ### Future Works
-The overarching goal of the Foliohouse project is to advance and democratize machine learning and data science leveraging blockchain to promote open science.
-The aim is to go beyond datasets and create open protocols that govern the ownership sharing of scientific papers, data and usage of machine learning models.
+The overarching goal of the Foliohouse project is to advance and democratize machine learning and data science by leveraging blockchain to promote open science.
+The aim is to go beyond datasets and create tools and open protocols that govern the sharing of scientific papers, data, and the usage and ownership of machine learning models.